Natural Skincare Alternative for Petroleum Jelly

 Let’s say you visited a friend and decided to be a little nosy.
 No matter their age, what product would you most likely find in their medicine cabinet?

 Toothpaste.
 But after that, it’s probably petroleum jelly.
-For decades, people have used it to moisturize lips, remove makeup, heal a wound, and cure diaper rash.
-But did you know, despite its long list of uses, that it isn’t that great for you?
+For decades, people have used it to moisturize lips, remove makeup, heal wounds, and soothe diaper rash.
+But did you know that, despite its long list of uses, it may not be that great for you?

-Like the name suggests, petroleum jelly (petrolatum) is derived from petroleum, a toxic crude oil, which means it is not sustainable or eco friendly.
-When properly refined, petrolatum is said to have no known health concerns.
-However, according to some sources, petrolatum produced in the US is often not fully refined, meaning it can be contaminated with toxic chemicals called polycyclic aromatic hydrocarbons (PAHs).
-PAHs have been observed to contribute to chronic health effects, such as eye cataracts, kidney and liver damages, breathing problems, decreased immune function, lung malfunctions, and asthma-like symptoms.
+Like the name suggests, petroleum jelly (petrolatum) is derived from petroleum, a toxic crude oil, making it neither sustainable nor eco-friendly.
+When properly refined, petrolatum is considered to have no known health concerns.
+However, according to the Environmental Working Group (EWG), petrolatum produced in the U.S. is often not fully refined, which means it can be contaminated with toxic chemicals called polycyclic aromatic hydrocarbons (PAHs).
+PAHs, as highlighted by the Agency for Toxic Substances and Disease Registry (ATSDR), are linked to various long-term health effects, including cataracts, liver and kidney damage, respiratory issues, immune system suppression, and even an increased risk of cancer through skin absorption .

-There’s a good reason why people use petroleum jelly: it has the unique ability to lock itself into place in between cells in our lipid barrier.
-Petroleum jelly has no moisturizing properties of its own; instead, it acts as an impermeable barrier to the skin, locking in whatever moisture is underneath it.
-While this gives your skin a moisturized appearance, it also means that dirt, sweat, and bacteria are also locked underneath.
-This barrier will also prevent any moisture or beneficial ingredients from other products from reaching the skin.
+There’s a good reason why people still use petroleum jelly: it has the unique ability to lock itself into place between cells in our lipid barrier.
+While petroleum jelly has no moisturizing properties of its own, it forms an impermeable barrier that traps moisture underneath.
+However, this also means that dirt, sweat, and bacteria are sealed in too.
+Furthermore, this barrier prevents the absorption of other beneficial skincare products.
+According to a study published in the Journal of Investigative Dermatology, while petroleum jelly creates an effective occlusive layer, it doesn’t allow moisture from other products to reach the skin .

 Here are some tips to avoid petroleum jelly in your skin care routine: